-Boardwalk Collapses In Spain, Injuring 316 People At Oceanside Concert
+Boardwalk Collapses In Spain, Injuring More Than 330 People At Oceanside Concert

-A wooden boardwalk collapsed during a concert in the port city of Vigo, Spain, late Sunday, injuring at least 316 people who were attending a festival.
-Rescue workers say chaos struck when boards buckled under their load and concert-goers began sliding into the sea.
+A wooden boardwalk collapsed during a concert in the port city of Vigo, Spain, late Sunday, injuring at least 336 people who were attending a festival.
+Rescue workers say there was chaos when boards buckled and concert-goers began sliding into the sea.

 "Witnesses reported scenes of panic as hundreds of people fell into the ocean around midnight, some falling right on top of each other," Lucia Benavides reports from Barcelona for NPR's Newscast unit.